-The number of records of Vascular Plants and Charophytes recorded by the SBS in MapMate as at 5th October, 2015 stood
+The analyses of MapMate records and taxa by Monad and Date Class was last undertaken on 09-03-2020.
+Records where Quantity=-7 (Not present) are excluded.
+The number of records of Vascular Plants and Charophytes recorded by the SBS in MapMate stood at 853,189.

 I am extremely grateful to David Williams, Robin Day and Peter Wakeham for invaluable assistance and Bill Chadwick who provided the code for SBS use which Robin adapted.

 The analyses would not have been possible without the massive input of the original records from SBS members, recorders and MapMate users.